Olivia Falconeri

 Olivia Falconeri is a fictional character from General Hospital, an American soap opera on the ABC network.
 Created by head writer Robert Guza, Jr. and introduced by executive producer Jill Farren Phelps, the role been portrayed by Lisa LoCicero since September 2008.

 Casting

 The role of Olivia Falconeri was originated by Lisa LoCicero on September 19, 2008, on a recurring basis.
 It was announced in July 2009 that LoCicero was put on contract with the series, just a month before her onscreen cousin Kate Howard was dropped to recurring status.
-In 2015, she returned to recurring status, where she has remained every since however Olivia remains a key character in the show.
+In 2015, she returned to recurring status, where she has remained since – however, Olivia remains a key character in the show.

 Storylines

 Backstory

 Olivia Falconeri grew up in a large Italian family in the Brooklyn neighborhood of Bensonhurst.
 She was very close with her cousin, Connie (aka Kate Howard) when they were growing up until Connie left town for college and changed her name, abandoning their family, including Olivia.
 As a teenager, Olivia became involved with Sonny Corinthos and their brief relationship would lead to the birth of their son, Dante in 1984, when she was 15.
 Sonny and Connie would also date until Connie left town to attend Princeton University.
 Olivia keeps Dante's paternity secret due to Sonny being in the mob and leads everyone else to believe she was promiscuous, and that Dante's father can one of any three or four other men.
 Only Kate knows the truth about Olivia's son and has kept her secret even after she changed her name and left her family.
 Olivia was very relieved when Kate didn't run off with Sonny, but was upset when Kate left her family to pursue her dreams.
 After Kate left Bensonhurst and changed her identity, Olivia did not have any contact with Kate for twenty years.
 She kept herself posted on Kate's accomplishments through newspapers and magazines.